Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 If you have any questions, comments, or feedback (all welcome) please contact Barry at btsnyder@gmail.com

 ### Current Version
-Version 2.2 (October 14th, 2018)
+Version 2.3 (October 28th, 2018)

 ### Thanks
 Many thanks to my players (Dave, Brian, Charles, Matt, and Tyler) for their patience as I evolved the sheet and die roller (sometimes in the middle of play) over the past several weeks.

 Many thanks to the following individuals who reported defects and provided improvements:
 1. Morback: extra die on rolls + implement force to add 1/2 willpower to weapon DR + corruption level and roll changes
-2. Dean: update wounds to include wounds_max for token bar linking + notes field for Gear + minor spelling errors
+2. Zoraste: update wounds to include wounds_max for token bar linking + notes field for Gear + minor spelling errors + request for private rolls + contributed code for automating trait calculations

 ### Planned Releases

 v2.0.
 Automate all calculated fields for performance and speed of character creation.
     - includes automated calculation of traits
-    - validate impact on NPC where the same fields are not RO
+		DONE: conviction, corruption, resist corruption, passive awareness, resolve, defense, resilience, and soak TO DO: Influence and Attribute adjusted rating & Skill Total for performance (no new functionality)
-    - when auto-calculating, need to allow the use of STR for Fel for influence for orks, and intellect in place of Fel for Mechanicus
+				- when auto-calculating influence, need to allow the use of STR for Fel for influence for orks, and intellect in place of Fel for Mechanicus

 v3.0.
 Redo NPC Layout with an order close to the core rulebook stat block.
+	- Create capability to enter values in place of auto-calculating (this will be a variant capability)

 v4.0.
 Refine Inline rolls
     - Add modifiers to each roll
     - a 6 = two successes

 ### Changelog

+** October 28th, 2018: version 2.3 - Private Rolls & Background**

+Updates:
+1. Added the ability to whisper rolls to the GM.
+A checkbox at the top of the page allows all rolls on the page to be sent only to the GM.
+[Thanks to Zoraste for the suggestion]
+2. Expanded background field to match RAW.
+Background now includes defining trait (which can be custom) and a field for the benefit of the defining trait.
+3. Automated calculation of traits: conviction, resist corruption, passive awareness, resolve, defense, resilience, and soak.
+Note Mod fields were added for defense, resilience, and soak.
+On the NPC sheet Awarness was added as a permanent skill.[Thanks to Zoraste for code provided for this capability]
+4. Made Malignancies a repeating section to capture each malignancy seperate of each other.
+5. Onload - first time loaders of this functionality will have their traits updated as previous formulas were changed.

 ** October 14th, 2018: version 2.2 - Enhancements & Fixes**

 Updates:
-1. Fixed minor types [Thanks to Dean for the catch]
+1. Fixed minor types [Thanks to Zoraste for the catch]
 2. Fixed label on Persuasion roll - when rolled it said Persuasion Assist when it should have been persuasion.
 3. Roll Glory now uses API or inline dice rolling.
 4. Added hover text to skills for quick reference on use.
-5. Removed woundscurrent and shockcurrent and added wounds_max and shock_max so token bars operate properly [Thanks to Dean for the suggestion]
+5. Removed woundscurrent and shockcurrent and added wounds_max and shock_max so token bars operate properly [Thanks to Zoraste for the suggestion]
 6. Created script to update wounds and shock based on existing scores in woundscurrent and shockcurrent
-7. Added a gear tooltip to the gear and assets for PC's [Thanks to Dean for the suggestion]
+7. Added a gear tooltip to the gear and assets for PC's [Thanks to Zoraste for the suggestion]
-8. added a quantity field to gear [Thanks to Dean for the suggestion]
+8. added a quantity field to gear [Thanks to Zoraste for the suggestion]
 9. Auto calculate wounds_max and shock_max; wounds = modified toughness + tier + mod; shock = modified willpower + tier + mod.
 Both shock and wounds will also calculate off of custom tier.
 10. Added a Mod field to shock and wounds to update values from abilities, powers, etc.
 11. Added check on tier; when not set to custom the value is changed to 0.